trailyapp/dev-challenge/README.md

 - To fetch suggestions use the [Transport API](https://transport.opendata.ch/).

 ### Finish
-1. Push the application to your repository.
+1. Commit and push the changes to your repository.
 2. Add `Traily-Kickbox` as collaborator to your repository.